Saraf Omra

 Saraf Omra (سرف عمرة) is a town in North Darfur, Sudan.
 It is second in population size only to El Fasher.

 History

 Saraf Omra has been heavily affected by the ongoing Sudanese civil war.
 In November 2024, massacres were reported in the town.
 On 19 October 2025, seven people were killed in a Sudanese Armed Forces (SAF) drone strike on the main market of Saraf Omra.
+On 25 March 2026, a drone strike in Rapid Support Forces (RSF) controlled Saraf Omra killed 22 people and injured 17 people.

 Demographics

 Saraf Omra has approximately 200,000 residents.